 Recognizing that many parents are feeling overwhelmed trying to keep their kids safe in today’s digital world, these safety sheets are designed to provide information about how tweens and teens are using digital devices and what parents can do to make it safer.

-The Door That’s Not Locked website is a comprehensive, easy-to-use site that helps Canadians understand the good, the bad and the ugly about the web so they’re better positioned to help kids safer online.
+The Door That’s Not Locked website is a comprehensive, easy-to-use site that helps Canadians understand the good, the bad and the ugly about the web so they’re better positioned to help keep kids safer online.
 From learning what activities are popular and how kids use them, to discovering new ways to talk to kids about healthy versus unhealthy relationships, this website provides you with a one-stop-shop on all things related to Internet safety.

 Cybertip.ca and TELUS have joined forces to create the Mobile Safety microsite, a resource for parents/guardians.
 The site details current and potential safety issues to children/adolescents using mobile phones, as well as steps parents/guardians can take to ensure their child/adolescent's mobile phone use is safe.